By Gayle Vehar on | No Comments

-Comes in super handy when you are using the Brush tool on several spots on your subject (especially over the eyes) and the brush pins are starting to drive you nuts or freak you out because they are on the eyes.
+This shortcut comes in super handy when you are using the Brush Tool on several areas of your subject (especially brushing over the eyes) and the brush pins are starting to drive you nuts or freak you out because they are on the eyes.

-In just a few seconds you can go from a brush small enough to use on the eyes to one large enough to use on the background.
-The right bracket key (]) makes your brush bigger and the left bracket key ([) makes your brush smaller!
+In just a few seconds you can go from an adjustment brush small enough to use on the eyes to a brush large enough to use on the background of your image.
+The right bracket key (]) will make your brush bigger and the left bracket key ([) will make your brush smaller!

-When I am using brushes on my photo, lots of times I want to see where I am brushing and if I am brushing where I shouldn't be.
+When I'm using brushes on my photo, there are many times I want to see where I'm brushing and also if I'm brushing where I shouldn't be (especially on skin).
 The brush overlay is fantastic for this.
 But there are also times when the overlay drives me nuts.

 Instead of deleting the pin and starting over, just press and hold the Alt/Option key while you are brushing and your brush will turn into an eraser so that you can erase the brush off any areas that you accidentally hit.
-You'll know you have an eraser tool when the + in the center of the brush turns into a - sign!
+You'll know you have an eraser tool when the + (plus) in the center of the brush turns into a - (minus) sign!

 We hope you start using these simple Lightroom Brush Tool Shortcuts today.
 You will save a ton of time editing!

 For additional Lightroom Keyboard Shortcuts be sure to check out our popular post "25 Essential Lightroom Shortcuts"

 Make sure to check out our amazing Portrait Brushes and our powerful Clean Edit Portrait Workflow that includes Lightroom brushes and much, much more!
 It will take your Portrait Editing to a whole new level too!

 Do you have any questions or comments about our Lightroom Adjustment Brush Shortcuts?
 Leave us a comment below - we would love to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!